dice-group/NL2LS/README.md

 # NL2LS: LLM-based Automatic Linking of KGs

-Can large language models (LLMs) recognize link specification (LS)?
-We suppose to LS as low resource language where in our previous works we investigated how LS can be translated into
+Can large language models (LLMs) recognize link specifications (LS)?
+We hypothesize that LS can be considered a low-resource language.
+In our previous work, we explored how LS can be translated into natural language (NL).
+Currently, we are investigating the reverse process by translating NL into LS, which we refer to as NL2LS.
-Our work aims to evaluate LLMs translate